SimonAmbridgeNuoDB/NuoDB-Zeppelin/README.md

 Add a paragraph below the one you used to import the NuoDB Python library
 * Create a new paragraph by hovering the mouse over the lower edge of the existing paragraph.

-Paste in the block of code below.
+Paste in the block of code below and edit according to your connection details.

 ```
 options = {"schema": "user"}
 connect_kw_args = {'database': "your-db", 'host': "your-server", 'user': "dba", 'password': "dba", 'options': options}
 ```

-Edit the database connection details to match your environment and credentials - database name, host address or name, username and password, and schema name.
+Change the database connection details to match your environment and credentials - database name, host address or name, username and password, and schema name.

-To demonstrate how a notebook works, we'll break the code into sections to show how individual instructions or sets of instructions can be modified and re-run.
+To demonstrate how a notebook works, we'll break the remainder of the code into sections to show how individual instructions, or sets of instructions, can be modified and re-run.

-So, create a new paragraph and paste in the following code to set up some Python variables and click run:
+You should now have a new paragraph similar to the following example, so now click run:

 ![Image description](python-notebook-2.png)

-No output, but the command completed successfully.
+There will be no output, but the command will completed without error.

-<B>Tip</B> you can examine the status of notebook cells by clicking the Job option on the top menu and identifying your workbook.
+<B>Tip</B> you can examine the success/failure status of individual notebook cells by clicking the Job option on the top menu and identifying your notebook.

-Now we'll create a couple of connection objects:
+Next we'll create a couple of connection objects:

 ```
 connection = pynuodb.connect(**connect_kw_args)
 cursor = connection.cursor()
 ```

-Like this:
+Click run and your output should look like this:

 ![Image description](python-notebook-3.png)